An Introduction to the Literary Illustrations of Gustave Doré (updated August 2024)

 An Introduction to the Literary Illustrations of Gustave Doré

-Paul Gustave Louis Christophe Doré, or Gustav Doré, was an incredibly talented and influential artist best known for creating iconic illustrations to accompany famous texts.
-He was a prolific artist, and his body of work is estimated to number 10,000 pieces.
-His drawings, etchings and paintings have been admired worldwide for centuries.
-Read more about this prolific artist and his fascinating creative practice.
+Paul Gustave Louis Christophe Doré, or Gustave Doré, was an incredibly talented and influential artist best known for creating iconic illustrations to accompany famous literary texts, such as The Bible, Dante's Inferno, The Rime of the Ancient Mariner, The Raven, Don Quixote, Perrault's Fairy Tales and more.
+He was also a painter, watercolourist, sculptor and printmaker.
+Doré was a prolific artist, and his work is estimated to number 10,000 illustrations.

 Who Was Gustave Doré?